maryamkhaled01/Natural-Language-Processing/README.md

 # Natural-Language-Processing

 Implementation of some NLP tasks such as:
-1. Text Classification: The task involves employing two different classification approaches: Naive Bayes and Logistic Regression.
+Text Classification: The task involves employing Naive Bayes and Logistic Regression cllassifiaction approaches.